ObscuritySecurity/protocol-3305/README.md

 It provides a set of auditable, technically verifiable principles for any organization, developer, or collective that is committed to building software that respects and protects the person behind the screen.
 This is not a list of suggestions; it is a declaration of architectural and ethical commitments.

-Adherence to this protocol signifies that a service is structurally incapable of exploiting its People, because it is built on a foundation of zero-knowledge and zero-trust.
+Adherence to this protocol signifies that a service is structurally incapable of exploiting its people, because it is built on a foundation of zero-knowledge and zero-trust.

+### Navigating This Repository

+- **[Implementation Guide](./IMPLEMENTATION.md):** For technical guidance on how to build compliant software.
+- **[Contribution Guide](./CONTRIBUTING.md):** For instructions on how to suggest improvements to the protocol.

+---

 ## Article 0: Ethical Monetization - A Pact Against Exploitation